nescampos/PoXAgents/Readme.md

 - **Network Management**: Ask for info about the network (the STX supply and search by a specific hash) using [Hiro APIs](https://www.hiro.so/).
 - **Error Handling**: Robust error handling and feedback for failed operations.

+## Technologies
+- Stacks.js: To interact with the network.
+- sBTC: For transactions (to send and ask balance).
+- Hiro API: To request info from the network and wallets.

 ## Getting Started

 ### Prerequisites